 Depression isn’t a sign of weakness or a character flaw.
-While life changes as we age—such as retirement, the death of loved ones, declining health—can sometimes trigger depression, they don’t have to keep you down.
+While life changes as we age such as retirement, the death of loved ones, declining health can sometimes trigger depression, they don’t have to keep you down.
 No matter what challenges one faces as we age, there are steps we can take to feel happy and hopeful once again and enjoy your golden years.

 Causes of depression in older adults

 As we grow older, we often face significant life changes that can increase the risk for depression.
-These can include:

-- Health problems – Illness and disability; chronic or severe pain; cognitive decline; damage to your body image due to surgery or sickness.
+Health problems – Illness and disability; chronic or severe pain; cognitive decline; damage to your body image due to surgery or sickness.

-- Loneliness and isolation – Living alone; a dwindling social circle due to deaths or relocation; decreased mobility due to illness or a loss of driving privileges.
+Loneliness and isolation – Living alone; a dwindling social circle due to deaths or relocation; decreased mobility due to illness or a loss of driving privileges.

-- Reduced sense of purpose – Feelings of purposelessness or loss of identity due to retirement or physical limitations on activities you used to enjoy.
+Reduced sense of purpose – Feelings of purposelessness or loss of identity due to retirement or physical limitations on activities you used to enjoy.

-- Fears – Fear of death or dying; anxiety over financial problems or health issues.
+Fears – Fear of death or dying; anxiety over financial problems or health issues.

-- Recent bereavements – The death of friends, family members, and pets; the loss of a spouse or partner.
+Recent bereavements – The death of friends, family members, and pets; the loss of a spouse or partner.

 WARNING SIGNS OF ELDERLY DEPRESSION

-While it’s natural to experience some grief in the face of major life changes, clinical depression doesn’t go away by itself, lasts for several months, and needs to be treated by a professional.
+While it’s natural to experience some grief in the face of major life changes, clinical depression doesn’t go away by itself, it lasts for several months, and needs to be treated by a professional.
 If you suspect that your parent or loved one is suffering from depression, pay attention to these health indicators:

-Did your mother used to be a content and happy person, and is she now cranky and easily irritated by small things?
+Irritability – Did your mother used to be a content and happy person, and is she now cranky and easily irritated by small things?
 Sudden mood changes can suggest depression.

-Kennedy and other experts say that one of the most obvious signs of depression in elders is seen when they show a lack of pride in their personal appearance.
+Loss of Self-Regard – Kennedy and other experts say that one of the most obvious signs of depression in elders is seen when they show a lack of pride in their personal appearance.
 Perhaps your mother has

 why he can’t join you?
 Depressed elders tend to take on the “hermit mentality,” shutting out others and avoiding social situations.

-One of the greatest myths about depression, says Kennedy, is that it’s only in the mind.
+Increased Pain – One of the greatest myths about depression, says Kennedy, is that it’s only in the mind.
 In

-Elders recovering from major illness or surgery, says Kennedy, are “much more likely to develop a depressive episode, and some go on to have a depression disorder.”
+Recent Illness or Surgery – Elders recovering from major illness or surgery, says Kennedy, are “much more likely to develop a depressive episode, and some go on to have a depression disorder.”
 In fact, research shows that 15% of people who are discharged from a hospital leave with depressive symptoms.

 How to Help Seniors Dealing with Loneliness